Daanoz/ha-google-photos/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-This integration adds for every album in your Google Photos account a `camera` entity to your Home Assistant setup.
+This integration allows you to add albums from your Google Photos account as a `camera` entity to your Home Assistant setup.
 The entity will be showing media from your Google Photo album so you can add some personalization to your dashboards.

 **This component will set up the following platforms.**